Theocrat/json-maker/README.md

   [ ] Graph so generated can be exported, and then imported - by exporting or importing a field in `localStorage` etc.
 ```

-## Deployment
+## Deployment / "Installation"
 It is intended that this tool shall be freely accessible - free as in freedom and free beer, both.
-Hence, now that the essential features have been created, the tool shall soon be deployed using GitHub Pages.
+Hence, now that the essential features have been created, the tool has been [deployed using GitHub Pages](https://theocrat.github.io/json-maker/).

-This will take about half an hour.
-I will update this readme with the relevant link :)
+Of course, you are free to deploy a copy of this tool anywhere you please.
+It uses client-side HTML exclusively, so you do not need to worry about servers and resources.
+You can just double-click the `index.html` file and run it in your browser.
+If you have a modern browser (Firefox, Chrome, etc.) then it will work.

 ## Acknowledgements